monterail/guidelines/angular.md

 ruby dir.rb app/assets/javascripts/main/components/dashboard/ directiveName scopeAttr1 scopAttr2
 ```

+## Html templates

+Templates should contain as little logic as possible.
+Don't create templates that produce much different html depending on context provided.
+Consider splitting it into two different templates.
+A little repetition is better than too much logic in templates.

 ## Code style

 After stormy debate on weekly dev meeting we agreed to follow this code convention: